 For example, there is a 5% chance that a part has been determined defective when it actually is not.
 One has observed, or made a decision, that a difference exists but there really is none.
-Or when the data on a control chart indicates the process is out of control but in reality the process is in control.
+Or when the data on a control chart indicates the process is out of control but in reality, the process is in control.
 Or the likelihood of detecting an effect when no effect is present.

 Alpha risk is also called False Positive, Type I Error, or "Producers Risk".

 Alpha is called the significance level of a test.
 The level of significance is commonly between 1% or 10% but can be any value depending on your desired level of confidence or need to reduce Type I error.
+This type of risk can only occur when HO is rejected.

 Selecting 5% signifies that there is a 5% chance that the observed variation is not actually the truth.
 The most common level for alpha risk is 5% but it varies by application and this value should be agreed upon with your BB/MBB.

 In summary, it's the amount of risk you are willing to accept of making a Type I error.